AREAL-DTA: Dynamic Tree Attention for Efficient Reinforcement Learning of Large Language Models: Introduction

 \section{Introduction}

 Post-training large language models (LLMs) with reinforcement learning (RL) is often computationally intensive~\cite{hu2025taming,fu2025areal}.
-RL post-training workflows often require generating many similar rollout sequences for each prompt or environment state to explore different outcomes or gather sufficient reward signals~\cite{hendrycks2021measuring,wang2025reinforcement}.
-Crucially, these sequences frequently share long prefixes --- for example, multiple candidate responses may begin with the same user prompt or initial dialogue turns~\cite{wang2025tree}.
-In current practice, each sequence is processed independently, leading to redundant computations of the same prefix across rollouts during the training of the policy model.
-This repetition incurs high computational cost and memory overhead, as the training of the policy model needlessly re-computes identical token prefixes in each forward and backward pass, which results in a major bottleneck that slows training throughput and inflates GPU memory usage.
-In this paper, we want to explore \textit{how to effectively leverage this prefix sharing paradigm to improve RL training efficiency}.
+RL post-training workflows commonly generate many rollout sequences for each prompt or environment state to explore different outcomes or gather reward signals~\cite{hendrycks2021measuring,wang2025reinforcement}.
+These rollouts frequently share long prefixes, such as the same prompt, system instruction, or earlier dialogue turns~\cite{wang2025tree}.
+However, current policy-training pipelines usually process each rollout as an independent sequence, repeatedly recomputing the same prefix tokens in every forward and backward pass.
+This redundant computation wastes GPU time and memory, making policy-model training a major throughput bottleneck.

 Prefix sharing is ubiquitous in modern RL training workflows for LLMs.
-For instance, RL for advanced reasoning LLMs and multi-turn agent training often sample multiple continuations per context, all starting with the same prompt or chain-of-thought reasoning steps~\cite{chen2021evaluating,hendrycks2021measuring,wang2025reinforcement,gao2025beyond}.
-These branching trajectories naturally form a prefix tree structure: they share a common stem (prefix) before diverging into different outcomes.
-Yet, vanilla RL training pipelines fail to exploit this structure --- they treat each branch as a separate sequence.
-As a result, the overlapping prefix computations are performed multiple times, wasting compute budget and memory consumption.
-If we can instead leverage prefix sharing so that shared parts of trajectories are computed only once, we should be able to efficiently reuse prefix computations, which would eliminate a large fraction of duplicate work, yielding proportionate savings in runtime and enabling larger batch sizes or more samples without exhausting memory.
+For instance, RL for advanced reasoning LLMs and multi-turn agent training often sample multiple continuations per context, all starting from shared prompts, dialogue histories, or environment states~\cite{chen2021evaluating,hendrycks2021measuring,wang2025reinforcement,gao2025beyond}.
+These branching trajectories naturally form a prefix tree: they share a common stem before diverging into different outcomes.
+We characterize the resulting reuse opportunity by the compression rate $C=\eta_{\mathrm{tokens}}/\eta_{\mathrm{tree\ tokens}}$, i.e., the ratio between total sequence tokens and unique prefix-tree tokens, and the corresponding prefix-sharing rate $S=1-1/C$.
+As illustrated by the $\tau^2$-bench~\cite{yao2024tau} example in Figure~\ref{fig:tau-prefix-tree}, efficiently reusing shared prefixes can eliminate a large fraction of duplicate work, yielding proportionate savings in runtime and enabling larger batch sizes or more samples without exhausting memory.